paddyjclancy/devops_notes/devops_intro.md

 - Cons:
   - Can be slower - Network Calls / Remote Procedure Call (RPCs)
   - Potential for data inconsistency due to load balancing across machines

+#### Monitoring

+- Example tools: AWS monitoring, ELK Stack
+- Course does not cover a lot of this
+- This practice provides a greater awareness of an app / product:
+  - Health status
+  - Robustness
+  - Information of code
+  - Estimate demand - plan and respond
+  - Monitor security and activity